IBC / TWIST BSB – Fall 2013 Newsletter

-“Bank Standard Chartered currently offers the option of TWIST BSB XML statements to our corporate clients over ten markets across Asia, Africa and the Middle East, with plans to extend this service to 2 new markets by year end.
-At the same time, we are improving our capability to incorporate AFP Global Service Codes.
+“Bank Standard Chartered currently offers the option of TWIST BSB XML statements to our corporate clients across 12 markets in Asia, Africa and the Middle East, with plans to extend this service to five more new markets by year end.
+In December 2012, we enhanced our BSB XML file to incorporate the new AFP Global Service Codes.
 Alignment with the ISO20022 standards is currently underway.
 We have been seeing a significant increase in this offering from our corporate clients.”

 For additional information or update at Standard Chartered Bank contact Puay San Oh at firstname.lastname@example.org.

 “UniCredit offers Billing Statement based on the global format, camt.086, since June 2012.